COOL, a Context Outlooker, and its Application to Question Answering and other Natural Language Processing Tasks: Experiments

 \subsection{Other Natural Language Processing Tasks}

-We seek now to confirm the versatility of COOL and its effectiveness tackling practically any natural language processing tasks that knows a baseline solution that uses a neural language model.

-We compare the baseline model and a COOL-augmented version, noted COOL(\emph{<baseline>}), for question generation, multiple-choice question answering, natural language inference, sentiment analysis, named-entity recognition, as well as part-of-speech tagging with the corresponding standard benchmark data sets.
+We seek to confirm the versatility of COOL and its effectiveness in tackling more NLP tasks.
+We compare the baseline model and a COOL-augmented version, noted COOL (\emph{\textlangle base\textrangle}), for question generation, multiple-choice question answering, natural language inference, sentiment analysis, named-entity recognition, and part-of-speech tagging with the corresponding widely used datasets.